lna0104/QBIO7004/README.md

 ## Report

 The RMarkdown file provides instructions for creating a reproducible report for this model.
-The report includes a reference file stored in references.bib, and the reference style used is Council of Science Editors (CSE).
+The report includes a reference file stored in references.bib, and the reference style used is APA (7th edition).

 ## Authors